Covid in Europe

 A detailed look at Covid in Europe and the rapid rise of infections with data from the last 7 days.

 James Gallagher, the BBC health and science correspondent, examines Covid case rates across Europe.

-This programme is available on the Health Check Page and is available NOW On-Demand until Wednesday the 24th of November.
-It will also be broadcast on Sunday the 20th of November in Phuket at 8:00 AM on 91.5 FM and 102.5 FM and Online via the Internet radio portals.
+This program is available on the Health Check Page and is available NOW On-Demand until Wednesday the 15th of March.
+It will also be broadcast on Sunday the 12th of March in Phuket at 8:00 AM on 91.5 FM and 102.5 FM and Online via the Internet radio portals.